phax/ph-wsimport-plugin/README.md

 # ph-wsimport-plugin

-A plugin for wsimport 2.2 to add some extra functionality
+A plugin for Jakarta JAX-WS wsimport 4.0.0 to add some extra functionality

 # Maven usage